ethereum/consensus-specs/specs/electra/beacon-chain.md

     if not is_active_validator(source_validator, current_epoch):
         return False

-    # Verify exit for source have not been initiated
+    # Verify exit for source has not been initiated
     if source_validator.exit_epoch != FAR_FUTURE_EPOCH:
         return False